How to Choose a Wedding Flower Colour Palette That Feels Like You

 Your wedding should feel like an extension of your style, not a version of someone else’s Pinterest board.

-Think about the colours you are already drawn to in everyday life.
+Think about the colours you already like in everyday life.
 Look at your home, your wardrobe, your favourite places, the interiors you save and the images you keep coming back to.

 Your wedding flower palette does not need to be unusual to feel personal.
 It simply needs to feel right for you.